Applied Computer Science - dual (Bachelor)

 Subject-related advice

-Ilona Jehn Deputy Head of Research and Transfer
+Ilona Jehn Transfer officer

 Dual study programmes • Deutschlandstipendium • Association of Friends and Sponsors